Traditional leadership models are outdated. And by rigidly sticking to them, companies risk becoming obsolete in the changing corporate landscape.

 – How to identify and deliver new sources of growth

 – How to find new ways of working in a global model

 – How to maintain a loyal customer base, even while growing and innovating

 – How to stay true to the organization’s purpose and message in the face of new trends and technologies

 Where past successful leaders held power by retaining information, asserting authority, and adhering to traditional roles and responsibilities, today’s business big shots are learning to be more adaptive, collaborative, and disruptive—taking chances and making choices to suit the fast-paced markets they operate in.

 They’re meeting the current climate’s challenges head-on by continuing to deliver value to their clients and customers while driving costs down.
 These transformational leaders are essentially renovating their business models to make the climate work for them.

 The big shortage

-However, according to a recent survey of 6,000 business leaders, conducted by Harthill Consulting in collaboration with PwC, only 8% of current senior managers have the capabilities and experience required to bring about this kind of change within their business.
+However, according to a recent survey of 6,000 business leaders, conducted by Harthill Consulting in collaboration with PwC, only 8 percent of current senior managers have the capabilities and experience required to bring about this kind of change within their business.

-While 52% of these managers are ‘achievers’, well-suited to an action- and goal-oriented type of leadership, transformational leaders require a more strategic mindset with the ability to approach challenges in a multifaceted and reflective way.
+While 52 percent of these managers are ‘achievers’, well-suited to an action- and goal-oriented type of leadership, transformational leaders require a more strategic mindset with the ability to approach challenges in a multifaceted and reflective way.